fitzgen/mutatis/README.md

 ### Automatically Deriving Mutators with `#[derive(Mutator)]`

-If you enable this crate's `derive` cargo feature, then you can automatically derive mutators for your type definitions.
+If you enable this crate's `derive` feature, then you can automatically derive mutators for your type definitions.

 First, enable the `derive` feature in `Cargo.toml`: